-- Your best option is ALWAYS to run, get out, and get away! - Think in advance about how you would get out; know the paths to the nearest exits and whether it would be possible to escape through a window. - First, get to a safe place, and then call 911. - If it is safe, stay on the line and give the police the best information you can. - Your location and name. - Any and all information about the shooter and the shooter's actions and locations.
+- · Your best option is ALWAYS to run, get out, and get away! - Think in advance about how you would get out; know the paths to the nearest exits and whether it would be possible to escape through a window. - · First, get to a safe place -- then call or text 911. - If it's safe, stay on the line and give the dispatcher the best information you can: - Your location and name. - Any and all information about the threat and the suspect's actions and locations.